Are Toyotas Reliable? A Complete Breakdown

 What’s the General Consensus on Toyotas?

 Toyotas are very well-respected cars for their supreme reliability.
 While everyone might not agree on how much they like this feature or that stylistic choice, it’s nearly unanimous that Toyotas are some of the most reliable cars out there.
 Toyotas are reliable because they were designed to be that way from the ground up, manufactured with reliability as the number one priority.
-Consumer perception sometimes pits Toyota against other major car manufacturers like Chevrolet and Ford, but Toyota is top of its class when it comes to buying a car you can depend on.
+Consumer perception sometimes pits Toyota against other major car manufacturers like Chevrolet and Ford.
+Still, Toyota is top of its class when it comes to buying a car you can depend on.

 GET THE SAME INSIDER INFO THAT DEALERSHIPS USE